How to Paint Your Log Cabin

 • Applying paint too soon between coats.

-• Not sealing all windows +doors correctly before painting.
+• Not sealing all windows +doors probably before painting.

 • Not painting into rubber seals on windows and doors.